-Swann, Darius L., Farley P. Richmond, and Phillip B. Zarrilli.
-Indian Theatre: Traditions of Performance.
-India: Motilal Banarsidass, 1993.
+Darius L. Swann, Farley P. Richmond, and Phillip B. Zarrilli, editors, Indian Theatre: Traditions of Performance (India: Motilal Banarsidass, 1993).

-Zarilli, Philip B. “Kathakali.” in Indian Theatre: Traditions of Performance, eds.
-Farley P. Richmond, Darius L. Swann and Philip B. Zarilli.
-Honolulu: University of Hawaii Press, 1990.
-315 – 358.
+Philip B. Zarilli, “Kathakali,” Indian Theatre: Traditions of Performance, edited by Farley P. Richmond, Darius L. Swann, and Philip B. Zarilli (Honolulu: University of Hawaii Press, 1990), pp. 315–58.

 Philip B. Zarrilli, Kathakali Dance-Drama: Where Gods and Demons Come to Play (London: Routledge, 2000).